bcahtechstuffs/py-ollama/README.md

 > [!IMPORTANT]
 > This program is in its **EARLY STAGE** and **INCOMMPLETE**, which mean bugs can occur and missing a lot of features.
 >
-> Also, its dev is lazy.
+> Also, the dev is lazy.

-> [!NOTE]
-> Development builds (whcih are newer and has more features than v0.2) can be found at `dev` branch of this repository.

 ## Requirements
 - Ollama installed